pgEdge/cli/src/backrest/README.md

 pgedge backrest

 SYNOPSIS
-    pgedge backrest COMMAND
+    backrest.py COMMAND

 COMMANDS
     COMMAND is one of the following:
-     backup              # Perform a backup using the specified backup tool and backup type,
-                         # storing the backup at the specified backup path.
+     backup              # Perform a backup using the specified backup tool and backup type, storing the backup at the specified backup path. restore             # Restore a PostgreSQL database from a backup. pitr                # Perfomr point-in-time recovery.
-     restore             # Restore database from a specified backup or to a specific point in time. create_replica      # Create a replica by restoring from a backup and configure it.
-                         # If specified, perform PITR.
-Optionally, initiate a backup before creating the replica.
-     list                # List backups using the configured backup tool. config              # List configuration parameter configured backup tool.
+     create_replica      # Create a replica by restoring from a backup and configure it.
+If specified, perform PITR.
+Optionally, initiate a backup before creating the replica. list                # List backups using the configured backup tool. config              # List configuration parameter configured backup tool. command             # Run pgbackrest) with the given arguments.
+Automatically prepends 'pgbackrest' to the arguments.
 ```

 ### Configuration